 Fortune 500, post-M&A, multi-vendor

 Silos everywhere, shadow IT, inconsistent practices across FTEs, MSPs, and consultants.
 No unified view of engineering maturity.
 Frequent Sev1/2 incidents.
-You need a standard everyone can rally around — without a 6-month consulting engagement to define it.
+You need a protocol everyone can rally around — without a 6-month consulting engagement to define it.

 YOUR MOVE